 What’s a worst case scenario for a publisher of editorial inventory, whose big share of revenue comes from premium subscriptions?
 Quite predictable, it’s the continuous, if not accelerating decline of their loyal readers’ audience.
 And while such decline has become a new reality for many reputable digital outlets in recent months, this doesn’t mean this negative trend can’t be reversed.

-In this respect, one of the efficient strategies, aimed at improving reader retention rates among paid subscribers implies offering product bundles instead of/in addition to a standard, i.e. “access all articles” membership option and the product recommendations.
+In this respect, one of the efficient strategies, aimed at improving reader retention rates among paid subscribers implies offering product bundles instead of/in addition to a standard, i.e. “access all articles” membership option, product recommendations and/or product walkthroughs .
 Namely, the offered “bundle” can include a specially curated podcast, a leisure-focused website edition, access to a separate cooking-focused section (fyr. using the video editing software for production of video recipes might save some time and effort), personalized discounts from advertising partners, and much more.

 The trick is, even though the implementation of new products (and product bundles) in itself is a rather time- and resource intensive initiative, it can unlock significant revenue opportunities for online publishers.